guardrails-ai/guardrails/docs/rail/index.md

 ## 📖 How to use `RAIL` in Guardrails?

-After creating an `RAIL` specification, you can use to get corrected output from LLMs by wrapping your LLM API call with a `Guard` module.
+After creating a `RAIL` specification, you can use it to get corrected output from LLMs by wrapping your LLM API call with a `Guard` module.
 Here's an example of doing that:

 ```python